-You negotiated a Quote, you’ve Dispatched and delivered the load, you sent out an Invoice – and hopefully, at the end of this long road, you are going to get paid.
+You negotiated a Quote, you’ve Dispatched and delivered the load, you sent out an Invoice – and hopefully, at the end of this long road, you will get paid.
 When a check arrives from one of your Customers, you can use the Incoming Payment Wizard to process that payment and match it up with any outstanding Invoices pending for that Customer.

 The Incoming Payment Wizard can be found in the Tools section of the left navigation.

 Step 1: Customer and Check Information

 First, select the Customer whose payment you want to process.
-Fill in the Check Number, the date the check was received, and the Amount of the payment.
+Then, fill in the Check Number, the date the check was received, and the payment amount.

 If you want to assign the check to a specific deposit, click the ‘Automatically Deposit Payment’ – this will bring up fields to select the Account to deposit into and record the date of the deposit.
 This will create a Deposit record in the Deposits list.